osama-aboukoura/My-Uni-Grades-Calculator/README.md

 To run the code:

 1. You will first need to have Python3 installed on your machine.
+You can download it from this [link](https://www.python.org/downloads/)

 2. Clone the repo on your pc as follows: